Best Medicare Advantage Plans in Minnesota (2026)

 Our Methodology: How We Chose the Best Minnesota Medicare Advantage Plans

-MoneyGeek assessed Medicare Advantage plans in Minnesota using a scoring system:
+MoneyGeek assessed all 37 Medicare Advantage plans available in Minnesota for 2026 using CMS plan data and a three-factor scoring system:

 • Star Ratings (40%): CMS star ratings evaluate plan performance in care quality, customer service and member experience.
 The Overall Star Rating merges Part C (medical benefits) and Part D (prescription drug coverage) scores into one rating on a 1 to 5-star scale.
 Higher-rated plans score better in our evaluation.